Skip to main content

 Looking to restrict certain docs to certain users?
 This is exactly what Permissioning helps you do.
 By restricting articles or whole categories you can choose who sees what.

-This means you can host different articles for different people within the same knowledge base and can easily manage access at an article-by-article level.
+This means you can host different articles for different people within the same Knowledge Base and can easily manage access at an article-by-article level.

 Permissioning is available on selected plans

-Understanding Permissioning
+Understanding Permissioning at a Glance

 Whenever you're working with Permissions you'll see the Permissions icon which looks like this: